archiemartini/CV/README.md

 ## Experience

 #### Makers Academy (march 2022-july 2022)
+- Gave me the confidence to know that I can become comfortable with complex programming concepts and languages in a matter of months, even weeks.
-- Worked in teams to both produce and learn the fundamentals of multiple full-stack projects in two-week sprints.
+- Worked in teams to both produce and learn the fundamentals of multiple full-stack projects in two-week Agile sprints.
 - Frequently used pair-programming in order to problemsolve effeciently, and further develop my teamwork and communication skills.
 - Received extensive training in all the most valuable of computer engineering concepts, including: OOP, TDD, MVC, DDD
 - Agile/XP